argoproj-labs/assistant-for-argocd/docs/settings.md

 })();
 ```

-If no settings are provided the Assistant will default to Llama-Stack as
+If no settings are provided the Assistant will default to Llama-Stack-V2 as
 the back-end provider.

 Other settings are supported including provider specific settings.
 These